jiaming-sec/tryhackme-learning-paths/Cyber Security 101/command line.md

 To list all available cmdlets, functions, aliases, and scripts that can be executed in the current PowerShell session, we can use **Get-Command**.
 It’s an essential tool for discovering what commands one can use.

+For each CommandInfo object retrieved by the cmdlet, some essential information (properties) is displayed on the console.
+It’s possible to filter the list of commands based on displayed property values.
+For example, if we want to display only the available commands of type “function”, we can use -CommandType "Function"